sauravpaul2/skills-hello-github-actions/README.md

 - [Take another course on GitHub Actions](https://skills.github.com/#automate-workflows-with-github-actions)
 - Learn more about GitHub by reading the "[Get started](https://docs.github.com/get-started)" docs
 - To find projects to contribute to, check out [GitHub Explore](https://github.com/explore)
+- Adding a new line for successful pull request and merge

 <footer>